xavidop/blog/dialogflow/_posts/2023-01-20-dialogflow-cx-agents.md

 ## Conclusion

 This was a basic tutorial to learn what is a Dialogflow CX Agent.
-As you have seen in this example, creating an agent and interacting with it either with the console or the `cxcli` is very easily.
+As you have seen in this example, creating an agent and interacting with it either with the console or the `cxcli` is very easy.

 I hope this tutorial will be useful to you.